Shafi'i school: Risālah

 The groundwork legal text for the Shafii law is al-Shafiʽi's al-Risala ("the Message"), composed in Egypt.
 It outlines the principles of Shafii legal thought as well as the derived jurisprudence.
 A first version of the Risālah, al-Risalah al-Qadima, produced by al-Shafiʽi during his stay in Baghdad, is currently lost.

 Proximity of Shia and Shafi'i

-Shia jurists, based on the narrations of Fourteen Innocents, believe that "In the Name of God, the Most Merciful, the Most Merciful" is part of all the surahs of the Qur'an, except the Surah of Ba'at.
-And "Shafi'i" jurists, unlike other Sunni sects, agree with the Shi'a opinion, and consider "In the name of God, Most Gracious, Most Merciful" as part of all the surahs of the Qur'an.
+Shia jurists, based on the narrations of Fourteen Innocents, believe that "In the Name of God, the Most Gracious, the Most Merciful" is part of all the surahs of the Qur'an, except the Surah of Al-Bara'ah (Surah At-Tawbah).
+And "Shafi'i" jurists, unlike other Sunni schools, agree with the Shi'a opinion, and consider "In the name of God, Most Gracious, Most Merciful" as part of all the surahs of the Qur'an.
 Therefore, it is considered obligatory to recite it in a loud voice in the Jahriyeh prayer.